Titanic Belfast: Tourism

 First year visitor numbers significantly exceeded projections, with 807,340 visitors passing through its doors, of which 471,702 were from outside Northern Ireland, according to Titanic Belfast.
 The attraction has also sold 1,376 bottles of champagne and hosted over 350 conferences.
 In 2015, there were 625,000 visitors.

 Titanic Belfast had a record-breaking year in 2017/18 with 841,563 people visiting the tourist attraction and the year before saw the Titanic Museum take home the World's Leading Tourism Attraction Award at the World Travel Awards (2016).
 In the same year, Titanic Belfast saw 84% of its visitors coming from outside Northern Ireland.

-It was the most visited tourist attraction in Northern Ireland in 2023 with over 800,000 visitors.
+It was the most visited tourist attraction in Northern Ireland in 2025 with 953,554 visitors.

 The Titanic visitor centre has received fifteen awards since its opening in 2012.
 Titanic Belfast has been credited for helping to transform tourism in Northern Ireland for the better over the past few years.
 The tourist attraction has also welcomed many famous visitors including Queen Elizabeth II, the man who discovered the Titanic, Robert Ballard, and OceanGate CEO Stockton Rush.